 5. I purchased a digital image from the Imaging Services Department in the past.
 I would now like to publish it.
 How do I obtain permission to publish?

 Please fill out the Imaging Services order form and check the “Image Permission Only” box on page one of the form.
-If you happen to know the invoice number of your image purchase or the year in which you purchased the image, please provide this information to Imaging Services staff.
+If you happen to know the invoice number of your image purchase or the year in which you purchased the image, please provide this information to the Imaging Services staff.

 6. I found an image credited to Maryland Historical Society or the Maryland Center for History and Culture.
 May I use this image in my publication?

 No, only images provided by the Imaging Services Department may be used for publication.